-What Is Authorization in SOC 2?
+What Is Authorisation in SOC 2?

-Defining Authorization for Compliance Integrity
+Defining Authorisation for Compliance Integrity

 Role-Based Access Control in Practice